aisingapore/TagUI/README.md

 :---|:-----------|:------
 tap / click|element to click|click on an element
 hover / move|element to hover|move cursor to element
-type / enter|element to type in&#124;text to type|enter text in element
+type / enter|element to type in &#124; text to type|enter text in element
-read / fetch|element to read from&#124;variable name|fetch text into variable
+read / fetch|element to read from &#124; variable name|fetch text into variable
-show / print|element to read from|print text to screen and logfile download|url to download&#124;filename to save to|download file from url file|url keyword to watch for&#124;filename to save to|download when resource received echo|text and variables (text in quotes)|print text/variables to screen and logfile save|element to read from&#124;optional filename to save to|save element text to file dump|variable name&#124;optional filename to save to|save variable to file snap|element (page for whole screen)&#124;optional filename to save to|save screenshot to file wait|time in milliseconds|wait for some time test|condition to test&#124;text if true&#124;text if false|test a condition and print result to screen and logfile frame|frame name&#124;subframe name if any|specify that next step is within frame/subframe
+show / print|element to read from|print text to screen and logfile download|url to download &#124; filename to save to|download file from url file|url keyword to watch for &#124; filename to save to|download when resource received echo|text and variables (text in quotes)|print text/variables to screen and logfile save|element to read from &#124; optional filename to save to|save element text to file dump|variable name &#124; optional filename to save to|save variable to file snap|element (page = screen) &#124; optional filename to save to|save screenshot to file wait|time in milliseconds|wait for some time test|condition to test &#124; text if true &#124; text if false|test a condition, print result to screen and logfile frame|frame name &#124; subframe name if any|specify that next step is within frame/subframe

 1. Above words are case-insensitive to let users write flexibly in the way they want
-2. Extra spaces between parameters are automatically trimmed; don't worry about them
+2. Extra spaces between parameters and | are trimmed for flexible user formatting
-3. JavaScript can be used (in CasperJS's context); if/for/while applies to next step
+3. JavaScript code can be used (in CasperJS's context); if/for/while applies to next step
-4. XPath is most robust and used to check for a particular element on the webpage
+4. XPath is most robust and used to check for a particular element on webpage
-5. XPath checked in following priority xpath, id, name, class, title, text()
+5. XPath checked in following order of priority xpath, id, name, class, title, text()

 # License
 TA.Gui is open-source software released under the MIT license